pingcap/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0.md

 To reach the goal of advancing the time when the transaction state is determined, there are two main issues that need to be addressed:

-* How to determine if all keys have been prewritten?
+* How to determine if all keys have been prewritten
-* How to determine the Commit TS of a transaction?
+* How to determine the Commit TS of a transaction

 ### How to find all the transaction keys